-Foo Fighters' Taylor Hawkins breaks down Queen's Bohemian Rhapsody
+Foo Fighters' Taylor Hawkins geeking out over Bohemian Rhapsody is genius

 Watch the Foo Fighters drummer wax lyrical about the iconic single from his favourite band.

-Taylor Hawkins is a big Queen fan, and there's not much he doesn't know about the legendary British band.
+Taylor Hawkins is a HUGE Queen fan and there's not much he doesn't know about the legendary British band.

-When he's not listening to them or watching their videos with the Freddie Mercury, he's busy covering them on stage during Foo Fighters' gigs.
+When he's not listening to them or watching their videos featuring their late frontman Freddie Mercury, he's busy covering them on stage during Foo Fighters' gigs.

 Now, the Learn To Fly drummer has taken time out of his busy schedule to break down Bohemian Rhapsody, the iconic song from his favourite band.

-Watch our video above, where Hawkins talks about everything from where he was when he first heard the track, to how it makes him feel.
+Watch our video, where Hawkins talks about everything from where he was when he first heard the track, to how it makes him feel.